Wilfred/trifle/README.md

 must read.
 Where non-essential functions are written in RPython for performance, an equivalent Trifle implementation will be included.

-That said, the Trifle community will promote a set of defaults, so new users have a standard set of tools to get started with.
+In spite of encouraging libraries to live outside of the core, the Trifle community will promote a set of defaults, so new users have a standard set of tools to get started with.

 Influences: Scheme's small core, CLOS as a library, npm, Smalltalk